durden/streamquality/README.markdown

 Simple [Google AppEngine](http://code.google.com/appengine/) application to help twitter users rate recent tweets from the people they follow.

-[Live prototype](http://streamquality.appspot.com/) :be aware that I don't claim this link will always point to a functional version of the code ;)
+[Live prototype](http://streamquality.appspot.com/): be aware that I don't claim this link will always point to a functional version of the code ;)

 ## Inspiration/Goals